 The elevation gains on the Inca Trail Trek to Machu Picchu will depend on what route you choose to take.
 There are many ways to hike on the Inca Trail, including the Traditional 4 day Inca trail, the Classic 5 day, or the 6 day Salkantay trek.
-Our favorite trek is the Classic 5 Day Inca Trail, therefore, that is the elevation gains we will explain here.
+Our favorite and preferred Inca Trail trek is the Classic 5 Day Inca Trail itinerary.
+For that reason we will focus on that itinerary for the elevation gains.

 Elevation Gains on the Classic Inca Trail Trek

 After helping over 1,000 people trek this famous trail to Machu Picchu, we want to share as much information as possible with you.
 This information is to help you understand what will be expected of you when you are hiking each day, and therefore, be able to formulate an appropriate training plan.

 When you are finished on this page, then come back up and click this link for all you need to know about trekking the Inca Trail.
 For more information on our treks, GET IN TOUCH today!

 Days 1 and 2).
 Cusco – Sacred Valley

 If you are on an Ian Taylor Trekking trip, we include two nights in Cusco at a 4 star hotel.
 When you are flying into Cusco, which sits at 3,400m/ 11,152 feet, it is extremely important to take it easy on arrival in Cusco.
 We encourage to arrive early and join one of our day tours for added acclimatization.
 The more time you can spend at this altitude IN Cusco before starting the trek, the better!